Updated Jan 15, 2020, by John Hamilton, CPA

 A Mexican software company is performing programming/design work for US clients.
 It is based in Mexico and has no US office or sales agents.
 All sales are done over the phone or online.

 The company can open an LLC to receive payments in USD in a US bank account.
-The work is performed in Mexico and the owners are non US citizens/residents, who are not taxed in US.
+The work is performed in Mexico and the owners are non-US citizens/residents, who are not taxed in the US.
 Therefore, the LLC income is not taxed in the US as there are no offices or dependent agents in the US.

 Example 2: Foreign “Fulfillment by Amazon” service provider

 A foreign entrepreneur sells products into the US market using Amazon’s “Fulfillment by Amazon” service.
-All marketing and procurement is managed online by the non US citizen, who lives in Colombia.
+All marketing and procurement are managed online by the non-US citizen, who lives in Colombia.
 Products are ordered and shipped to Amazon’s warehouses, where Amazon employees package the products and ship to customers in the US.

 In addition, foreign owners should be aware of the LLC tax implications in their local fiscal residence jurisdictions.
-The income from the US LLC may still be taxed in the country of residency.
+The income from the US LLC may still be taxed in the country of residence.